-- Create a Python script and edit in favorite text editor:
+- Create a Python script and edit it in your favorite text editor:

-CTRL + Oto save content to file and press
+CTRL + Oto save content to the file and press

 - Now, run this Python script in a shell.

-You will see the output something like below:
+You will see the output something like the below:

 In order to run this example, the Ubuntu system must have installed a Desktop environment.
 If the desktop is not installed, use another tutorial to install the Desktop environment on Ubuntu systems.